Livmarli

 - loss of appetite

 - Stomach and intestinal (gastrointestinal) problems.
-Livmarli can cause stomach and intestinal problems, including diarrhea, stomach pain, and vomiting during treatment.
-Tell your healthcare provider right away if you have any of these symptoms more often or more severely than normal for you.
+Livmarli can cause stomach and intestinal problems, including diarrhea and stomach pain, during treatment.
+Diarrhea can also cause the loss of too much body fluid (severe dehydration).
+Your healthcare provider should check your stool for blood and monitor you for too much body fluid loss.
+Tell your healthcare provider right away if you have any new or worsening signs or symptoms of stomach and intestinal problems, including:

-- A condition called Fat Soluble Vitamin (FSV) Deficiency caused by low levels of certain vitamins (vitamin A, D, E, and K) stored in body fat.
-FSV deficiency is common in patients with Alagille syndrome but may worsen during treatment.
-Your healthcare provider should do blood tests before starting and during treatment.
+- A condition called Fat-Soluble Vitamin (FSV) Deficiency, caused by low levels of certain vitamins (vitamin A, D, E, and K) stored in body fat.
+FSV deficiency is common in patients with ALGS and PFIC but may worsen during treatment with Livmarli.
+Your healthcare provider should do blood tests before starting and during treatment with Livmarli.

-There is a risk of propylene glycol toxicity when Livmarli oral solution is given to children aged less than 5 years.
-Your healthcare provider will consider this when prescribing the dose of Livmarli for your child.
+Children less than 5 years old are given the Livmarli solution.
+There is a risk of propylene glycol toxicity with higher dosages of Livmarli oral solution.
 Tell your healthcare provider if you suspect your child may have propylene glycol toxicity.
 Symptoms may include episodes of unresponsiveness, a fast heartbeat or fast breathing, excessive sweating, or low blood glucose levels.

 Related/similar drugs